 In this phase of the project, you do further application development work.
 CS majors must do Option 1.
 Other majors may choose either option.
 You can earn up to a maximum of +10 bonus points by taking advantage of bonus options.

 You may do the work alone, or with one other student who is in your major.
 Students in different majors must obtain special permission from the instructor to work together.
+Students who choose the option to work together must both have a class average of 70% or better and must have a good track record of submitting assignments on time.
 Aside from the help given by your team member (if you have one), keep track of the design / debugging help you receive, so that you can include it in your integrity report.
-Teams must be finalized by Tuesday, November 28, and by that date, one team member must send an email to the instructor, copying the other team member, notifying the instructor of the team formation.
+Teams must be finalized by Tuesday, December 3, and by that date, one team member must send an email to the instructor, copying the other team member, notifying the instructor of the team formation.

 Note: You may not change the structure of the database tables.
 However, you are encouraged to include additional sample data to help test.